MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-shadow-it.md

     - Integrate Defender for Cloud Apps with your proxy.
 Defender for Cloud Apps natively integrates with some third-party proxies, including [Zscaler](zscaler-integration.md).

 Because policies are different across user groups, regions and business groups, you might want to create a dedicated Shadow IT report for each of these units.
-For more information, see [Docker on Windows on-premises](discovery-docker-windows.md#continuous-reports).
+For more information, see [Create custom continuous reports](discovery-docker-windows.md#optional---create-custom-continuous-reports).

 Now that Cloud Discovery is running on your network, look at the continuous reports that are generated and look at the [Cloud Discovery dashboard](working-with-cloud-discovery-data.md) to get a full picture of what apps are being used in your organization.
 It's a good idea to look at them by category, because you'll often find that non-sanctioned apps are being used for legitimate work-related purposes that weren't addressed by a sanctioned app.